QuantEcon/lecture-julia.myst/README.md

     julia --project=lectures --threads auto -e 'using Pkg; Pkg.instantiate();'
     ```

+**(Optional) REPL Integration**
+With [MyST-Markdown](https://github.com/executablebooks/myst-vs-code) and [Julia](https://marketplace.visualstudio.com/items?itemName=julialang.language-julia) installed, you can ensure that `<Ctrl-Enter>` on lines of code are sent to a Julia REPL.
+1. Open Key Bindings with `<Ctrl-K Ctrl-S>`
+2. Search for the `Julia: Send Current Line or Selection to REPL` binding
+3. Right Click on the key binding with `juliamarkdown` on it, and choose `Change When Expression`, and change `juliamarkdown` to just `markdown`

+## Executing Code in Markdown Files
+If you installed the REPL Integration above, then in a `.md` file,

+1. Start a Julia REPL with `> Julia: Start REPL`
+2. Activate the project file in the REPL with `] activate lectures`
+3. Then, assuming that you setup the keybindings above, you can send a line of code in the markdown to the REPL with `<Ctrl-Enter>`

+Code can be executed line by line, or you can select a chunk of code and
 ## Example Operations
 ### Building the lectures
 To do a full build of the lectures: